In lesson 3.1 -- Syntax and semantic errors, we covered syntax errors

 has higher precedence than operator>

-, the conditional evaluates as if it were written (!x) > y
+, the conditional evaluates as if it was written (!x) > y

 , which isn’t what the programmer intended.